Frequently asked questions

 If you're thinking of purchasing double glazing, it is always useful to know something about the product.
-We have listed some FAQ's on double glazing together with some unbiased answers to help you make your decision
+We have included here some FAQs on double glazing, together with some unbiased answers to help you make your decisions.

-A. I would suggest a patio awning as these are ideal to protect you from the sun and cover a larger area.
-Another added attraction is that they can be used at night for entertaining as they can be supplied with lighting and when it's bedtime you just press a button and your patio awning will fold up ready for tomorrow to find out more on patio awnings follow me to
+A. We would suggest a patio awning as these are ideal to protect you from the sun and cover a larger area.
+Another added attraction is that they can be used at night for entertaining as they can be supplied with lighting.
+Also, when it's time to go in, simply press a button and your patio awning will fold itself away.

-A. Yes, by fitting double glazing to your property will certainly improve the sound proofing.
-I would suggest that you have B rated sealed units with one side laminated glass as this would drastically cut out the noise from outside
+A. Yes, fitting double glazing to your property will certainly improve the sound-proofing.
+We would suggest that you have B rated sealed units with one side laminated glass as this would drastically cut out the noise from outside.

-A. Yes there could be restrictions if you live in a conservation area or have a listed building.
-My experience has found it is best to discuss this with the local conservation or planning officer what you would like to do and they can let you know whether it's possible
+A. Yes, there could be restrictions if you live in a conservation area or have a listed building.
+Our experience has found that it is best to discuss with the local Conservation or Planning Officer what you would like to do and they can let you know whether it's possible.

 External condensation (dew) can occasionally occur on highly insulated units in temperate climates.
 Such occurrences will only happen on cloud-free nights when there is little or no wind and usually when a warm front follows a dry spell.
 The amalgamation of quite a few factors, namely external air temperature, localised microclimate and the thermal transmittance of the glazing itself may all add to the formation of external condensation.

-Toughened glass breaks into very small pieces which are very hard to get cut from where it's laminated glass cracks when broken as there is a thin layer of Perspex in between two panes of glass.
-Laminated glass is "thicker" usually 6.4 mm and as such will offer better insulation and is quieter inside as well due to the different thicknesses of the glass.
-It is also harder to break in due to the thin plastic inside the glass
+Toughened glass breaks into very small pieces which are very hard to get cut from.
+Laminated glass cracks when broken as there is a thin layer of perspex in between two panes of glass.
+Laminated glass is 'thicker - usually 6.4 mm - and as such will offer better insulation and is quieter inside as well due to the different thicknesses of the glass.
+It is also harder to break in, due to the thin plastic inside the glass

-However this thicker glass is also "heavier" which will in turn mean greater "wear and tear" on opening windows and doors.
+However this thicker glass is also 'heavier' which will in turn means greater wear and tear on opening windows and doors.
 It is also slightly more expensive than toughened glass.

-This is probably one of the reasons it's not so widely specified in conservatory construction
+This is probably one of the reasons why it is not so widely specified in conservatory construction.